-People whose civil rights have been violated by Nevada police may be able to sue for money damages, press criminal charges, and/or file a police misconduct report.
+If your civil rights have been violated by Nevada police, you may be able to sue for money damages, press criminal charges, and/or file a police misconduct report.
 Though many law enforcement officers behave ethically, sometimes they intentionally or mistakenly commit misconduct, including:

 - using excessive force,

-- allowing “K9” dogs to bite or maul suspects,
+- allowing “K9” dogs to bite or maul you,

-Whenever people may have had their civil rights denied by police, it is important they seek legal counsel to help them decide how best to proceed.
-An attorney can try not only to maximize their chances of receiving compensation but also to get the officers disciplined or possibly have their employment terminated.
+Whenever you may have had your civil rights denied by police, it is important to seek legal counsel to help you decide how best to proceed.
+Our Las Vegas police misconduct attorneys try not only to maximize your chances of receiving compensation but also to get the officers disciplined or possibly have their employment terminated.

 In this article, our Nevada personal injury attorneys discuss: